How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action: Assessing the impact of different prior specifications for the Galaxy data set

 For the dynamic MFM, a higher number of data clusters $K_+$ is estimated for $\alpha = 10$ compared to $\alpha = 1$, while for the static MFM, rather similar results are obtained for $\gamma = 1$ and $\gamma = 10$ (panels on the right).
 For the uniform and geometric prior on $K$ the estimated number of data clusters varies most, regardless of whether a static or dynamic MFM is fitted.
 The prior on $K$ is not particularly sparsity inducing and thus the prior on the component-specific parameters influences which approximation of the data density is selected.
 Small values for $B_0$ induce the most extreme values for the estimated number of data clusters, with large values of $C_0$ leading to small numbers and small values of $C_0$ encouraging large numbers of data clusters.

-Figure~\ref{fig:entropy} also visualizes the results obtained for the 384 settings in detail.
-Instead of the estimated number of data clusters $K_+$, the entropy of the posterior of $K_+$ is shown.
+Figure~\ref{fig:entropy} visualizes the results obtained for the 384 settings in detail based on the entropy of the posterior of $K_+$.
 If the entropy is 0, then all mass is assigned to a single value (which then also corresponds to the mode shown in Figure~\ref{fig:mode}).
 For a fixed support, the uniform distribution has the maximum entropy.
-For $\text{U}(1, 30)$, the entropy is $\log(30) \approx 3.40$, which corresponds to the case where clustering solutions with 1 up to 30 data clusters are equally likely.
+For $\text{U}(1, 30)$, the entropy is $\log(30) \approx 3.40$, which corresponds to the case where the posterior of $K_+$ assigns the same probability to each value of $K_+$ from one up to 30.

 Figure~\ref{fig:entropy} shows that the entropy values are smallest for the dynamic MFM with $\alpha = 0.01$ with slightly larger values for the static MFM with $\gamma = 0.01$.
 For the dynamic MFM, the entropy increases for increasing $\alpha$.
 For the static MFM, the entropy values also increase from $\gamma = 0.01$ to $\gamma = 1$, but are rather comparable for $\gamma = 1$ and $\gamma = 10$.